danielbontii/storefront-api/README.md

 - http-status-codes for response status codes

 ## Usage
+Rename .env .example to .env and fill all values.

+Run `docker-compose up -d --build` in your terminal.
+You will need to install [docker](https://docs.docker.com/engine/install/) if you haven't.
+Alternatively, you can install [postgresql](https://www.postgresql.org/download/) and setup the database on your machine.
+This way you won't have to use `docker-compose` to connect to the database;

+Caveat:

+Docker only initalizes the database once on the first build.
+If you change your database credentials after the first build, the old credentials will still apply.
+You will have to remove the volume and rebuild the image.
+One possible solution is to stop the running container, use `docker volume prune` to remove the old unassociated volume and rebuild the image.

+Start the server with any of the start scripts below
 ### Scripts
-- yarn / yarn install : install the required packages
+- yarn / yarn install: install the required packages
+- yarn run start: compile the code and start the server with javascript code
+- yarn run devStart: start the server with typescript code
+- yarn run watch: compile the code, launch the server with javacript code and watch for changes
-- yarn run build: compile the typescript into jascript yarn run jasmine: run the tests
+- yarn run build / yarn run tsc: compile the typescript into javascript
+- yarn run jasmine: run the tests
 - yarn run test: compile the typescript and run the tests
 - yarn run prettier: format the code
--yarn run lint: lint the code for errors
+- yarn run lint: lint the code for errors

 ### API
 API base route: /storefront/api/v1